Nursing students prepare to start first job during pandemic

 “I have the very first head start of critical care reality,” said Alison Lynn, WSU nursing student.

-“You wan to do well,” said Mitchell Farmer, WSU nursing student.
+“You want to do well,” said Mitchell Farmer, WSU nursing student.
 “You want to serve people the right way.
 They deserve that.”

 “We didn’t get to go out and practice in the real world in this last part,” said Farmer.
 “But we’ve had plenty of clinical hours throughout the two years of the program.”